ioanmeri/structured-data/Structured Data?/readme.md

 # Structured Data?
-* Google wants to unserstang what your web page is about
+* Google wants to understand what your web page is about
 * You can include "structured data" in your web page to tell Google a lot more details about your page.
-* Structred data simply means information (data) that has beed organised (structured)
+* Structured data simply means information (data) that has been organised (structured)
 * Google will take the structured data you have provided for a page, and use it to enhance the result in the SERPs.
 However, there is no guarantee Google will show structured data in th SERPs for a particular page.

 _SERP: Search Engine Results Page_